ho-thanh-und/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes the specified person from the candidate list.
+Deletes the specified candidate from the candidate list.

 Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the candidate at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed candidate list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * **Note**: Deleting a candidate won’t remove their interview schedules.
 We keep those schedules for record‑keeping so you can review past interviews.
 * If you do need to delete them, use the sdelete command shown below.
 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd candidate in the address book.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `find Betsy` followed by `delete 1` deletes the 1st candidate in the results of the `find` command.

 <a href="#quickhire-user-guide" class="ug-nav-top">[Go to top]</a>